 We do not support...

-- Must be recommended by their Danish home institution.
+- Recommendation by their Danish home institution.

-- Danish citizenship is not a requirement.
+- Danish citizenship not required.

-- Must make a plan together with the applicant for the entire grant period including a plan for a postdoc position (possibly payed by the grant), lab space etc. upon return to Denmark.
+- Should make a plan together with the applicant for the entire grant period including a plan for a postdoc position (possibly payed by the grant), lab space etc. upon return to Denmark.
 The possibility of a post grant tenure track position may also be addressed.

 We invite the natural and technical science faculties at the Danish universities to recommend one or two eligible top talented female scientists to apply.
 We do not accept unsolicited applications for this programme.